tenantcloud/php-better-reflection/README.md

 Instead, we're storing reflection metadata per-class in a separate "caching" folder and base it around file modification date.
 If anything changes in a file, the previous cache gets overwritten.

+### Relocation (scoping) of phpstan/phpstan-src
+Sadly, PHPStan doesn't have a separate library for it's type system, nor does it want to have one due to maintenance costs.
+To overcome a ton of incompatibilities (such as locked package versions, emulated PHP version and interoperability with static analysers of this and all dependent projects), it's been decided to instead install it separately, relocate and then include the relocated sources as a dependency.

+This is far from perfect, but maintaining a whole type system of our own until PHP introduces at least some of the PHPStan features, namely generics, is much harder than what currently takes it to relocate.

 ## Commands
 Install dependencies:
 `docker run -it --rm -v $PWD:/app -w /app composer install`